tomice/tomice.github.io/_posts/2025-04-27-undefined-behavior-vs-expected-behavior.md

 Essentially, Clang is zero'ing the 4 byte float, but then it goes ahead and `memset`'s the rest of the union resulting in behavior similar to the older versions of GCC.
-It is almost as if the two compiler teams switched opinions on how this should be implemented!
+I am guessing this is to make sure the entire memory region is zeroed out.
+TO me, it is almost as if the two compiler teams switched opinions on how this should be implemented with GCC now only clearing the first member, and Clang now clearing out the entire region.

 For anyone who wants to verify this, I created some godbolt links.